cph-cachet/carp.sensing-flutter/packages/carp_apps_package/README.md

 ### Android Integration

-Edit your app's `manifest.xml` file such that it contains the following permission request:
+Add the following to your app's `AndroidManifest.xml` file located in `android/app/src/main` such that it contains the following permission request:

 ````xml
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"